 - Be Our Guest Restaurant (dinner; lunch and dinner are quick service; cuisine is French)

-- Cinderella’s Royal Table (character dining–Princesses)
+- Cinderella’s Royal Table (character dining is usually Princesses but currently unavailable)

 Adventureland Table Service